An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Introduction.

 \emph{Projection methods} are very popular in practice because they are efficient.
 They achieve this efficiency by: (i) Interpreting the pressure as effecting a projection of the flow velocity evolution into the set of incompressible fields.
-That is, write the equations in the form $ \mathbf{u}_t = \mathcal{P} \left(\mu\,\Delta\,\mathbf{u} - (\nabla \cdot \mathbf{u})\,\mathbf{u} + \mathbf{f} \right)\/$, where $\cal{P}\/$ is the appropriate projection operator, $\mu\/$ is the kinematic viscosity, $\mathbf{u}\/$ is the flow velocity vector, and $\mathbf{f}\/$ is the vector of applied body forces. (ii) Directly evolving the flow velocity.
+That is, write the equations in the form $ \mathbf{u}_t = \mathcal{P} \left(\mu\,\Delta\,\mathbf{u} - (\mathbf{u} \cdot \nabla )\,\mathbf{u} + \mathbf{f} \right)\/$, where $\cal{P}\/$ is the appropriate projection operator, $\mu\/$ is the kinematic viscosity, $\mathbf{u}\/$ is the flow velocity vector, and $\mathbf{f}\/$ is the vector of applied body forces. (ii) Directly evolving the flow velocity.
 The question is then how to compute $\mathcal{P}\/$.

 In their original formulation by Chorin~\cite{Chorin} and Temam~\cite{Temam}, the projection method was formulated as a time splitting scheme in which: First an intermediate velocity is computed, ignoring incompressibility.
 Second, this velocity is projected onto the space of incompressible vector fields --- by solving a Poisson equation for pressure.
-Unfortunately this process introduces numerical boundary layers into the solution, which can be ameliorated (but not completely suppressed) for simple geometries --- e.g. ones for which a staggered grid approach can be implemented.
+Unfortunately this process introduces numerical boundary layers into the solution, which can be ameliorated (but not completely suppressed) for simple geometries --- e.g. ones for which a staggered grid approach can be implemented \cite{E_Liu}.

-The development of \emph{second order projection methods} \cite{BellCollelaGlaz1989,KarniadakisIsraeliOrszag1991,KimMoin1985, OrszagIsraeliDeville1986,Kan1986} provided greater control over the numerical boundary layers.
+The development of \emph{second order projection methods} \cite{BellCollelaGlaz1989,KarniadakisIsraeliOrszag1991,KimMoin1985, OrszagIsraeliDeville1986,Kan1986} provided greater control over the numerical boundary layers and accuracy in the pressure \cite{brownCortezMinion:2001}.
 These are the most popular schemes used in practice.
 However, particularly for moderate or low Reynolds numbers, the effects of the numerical boundary layers can still be problematic~\cite{Guermond}.
 Non-conforming boundaries add an extra layer of difficulty.
 The search for means to better control these numerical artifacts is an active area of research.

 The numerical boundary layers in projection methods reflect in the known convergence results for them (e.g. \cite{Prohl,Rannacher,Shen}).
 Convergence is stated only in terms of integral norms, with the main difficulties near the boundary.
 There point-wise convergence (and even less convergence of the flow velocity gradient) cannot be guaranteed --- even if the solution is known to be smooth.
 Hence the accurate calculation of wall stresses with these methods is problematic.
 Guermond, Minev and Shen~\cite{Guermond} provide further details on convergence results, as well as an extensive review of projection methods and the improved pressure-correction schemes.